Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Right-side inside pass turn

+Also known as a right-side pass.

+Starting in an [open] or [horn] position, step 1 is back and to the left, step 2 is back and to the left to face 3 o'clock.
+Do 3& in place and on 4 step into slot with your left foot pointing at 12 o'clock.
+Handwork 1 is straight back, 2 is raising your left hand to the follower face level with the back of your hand visible as if looking at the watch on your left hand.
+Handwork 3&4 is going over the follower's head with the left hand, as if drawing an upside-down U over the follower.
+The left-hand should finish at the follower right-shoulder level.
+On 5&6 lower your left hand to waist-level so you will end up in an [open] position.

+#### Right-side goofy inside pass turn

 Also known as a right-side underarm pass.

-The footwork for the leader is the same as in a right-side pass, but from a [goofy] position.
+It starts from a [goofy] position and the footwork for the leader is the same as in a right-side pass.
 The handwork is the mirrored equivalent from a [left-side outside pass].
+You should end in a [goofy] position.

 #### Right-side outside chain turn

+Start from an [open] position.
 The footwork is the same as a right-side pass.
 The handwork is different.
-On step 1 do a prep to your right, and don't do a prep for step 2, instead, go directly into a [J-hook] (rotating clockwise) over her head.
+On step 1 do a prep to your [right], and do not do a prep for step 2, instead, go directly into a [J-hook] (rotating clockwise) over her head.
 You have to be fast.
 It takes 2.5 chain turns.

 #### Right-side inside pass into parallel position

 Use it from an [open] hold.
-The footwork and most of the handwork is the same as in a [right-side inside pass].
+The footwork and most of the handwork is the same as in a [right-side inside pass turn].
 The follower will turn and her back should be visible by the end of step 2.
 Immediately when the follower's back is visible, slide your hand from her back to her shoulder (3&4), and down the arm (5).
 You should have a [parallel] handhold when finishing the anchor step (5&6).

 #### Right-side pass into closed position

 Use it from an [open] hold.
-The footwork and most of the handwork is the same as in a [right-side inside pass].
+The footwork and most of the handwork is the same as in a [right-side inside pass turn].
 The follower will turn and her back should be visible by the end of step 2.
 Immediately when the follower's back is visible, place your right-hand fingers in between her shoulder blades.
 As the follower rotates, the right hand will be flat against the shoulder blade, achieving a [closed] position.
 In steps 3&4, make step 4 bigger.
 Also make 5&6 bigger than usual to close the gap between you and the follower, otherwise there will be a lot of space between you both, as if you were in an [open] position.

 #### Right-side inside chain turn